 Greasy hair is frustrating, especially if you know your hair is clean!
 Greasy/oily hair looks dirty and dingy, and it’s usually more evident in blonde and lighter hair colors than darker hair colors.
 But does the greaseball look only affect those of us who didn’t take that post-workout shower?
 Hardly.

-While having unclean hear can definitely cause it, greasy hair is typically the result of excess secretion of sebum by the sebaceous glands of the scalp.
+While having unclean hair can definitely cause it, greasy hair is typically the result of excess secretion of sebum by the sebaceous glands of the scalp.
 While some secretion is normal and should happen for a healthy scalp and hair, too much secretion creates that oily look and can even cause an itchy scalp, dandruff and scalp acne, which is a skin disorder known as seborrheic dermatitis.
 In addition, oily hair can cause thinning and disrupt its natural luster and shine.
 (1)

 So exactly how to get rid of greasy hair?
 Let’s look at some brilliant natural remedies you can start using soon.

 7 Natural Remedies to Get Rid of Oily Hair